 Travelling to Nicaragua through the USA and Canada

-If you are travelling to Nicaragua via the US, you must meet US entry/transit requirements.
+If you're travelling via the US, you must meet US entry and transit requirements.
 Check your visa requirements with the nearest

 Electronic System for Travel Authorisation (ESTA) and